 Under most circumstances, you will need to hire an attorney to assist you in the probate process.
 First, you will know you have to probate an asset when it is in the decedent's own, individual name.
 This includes bank accounts, stocks, bonds, land and more.
 The family will not be able to take control of these assets without following the exact rules as set forth in the Florida Probate Code.
+We have more on probate assets here.

 Step 1: Locate Original Will (when applicable); list probate assets and addresses of beneficiaries;